c-brenn/fuzzy-projectionist.vim/readme.md

 Hit enter to dive into FZF for that type.
 Each F command takes an optional argument that pre-populates the search query, and jumps directly to a file if there is only one match.
+As with all commands, you can abbreviate where possible, like `:Fc hom` to get to your home controller.

 When you're in FZF, use `enter` to open the file in the current buffer, `ctrl-x` to open in a new split, `ctrl-v` for a vertical split or `ctrl-t` for a new tab.